 What is Acne?

 Acne is a result of the hair follicles in your skin being clogged with sebum (an oily liquid we all have) as well as dead skin cells and dirt.
-When the follicle becomes clogged, bacteria forms and this results in acne.
-Fluctuations in hormones can also cause it, which is typically why most teenagers suffer.
+When the follicle becomes clogged, bacteria forms and this causes your pore to rupture underneath, which results in inflammatory acne.
+Fluctuations in hormones (specifically male hormones such as androgens) can also cause it, which is typically why most teenagers suffer.

 Skin care products you use on your face can also result in breakouts depending on your skin type and your skin’s sensitivity.
 Typically, oily skinned people should avoid highly comedogenic oils, such as coconut oil, or soaps that are too drying.
 Coconut oil clogs pores (a major cause of acne) and drying soaps have a high pH which destroys your skin’s acid mantle and can result in acne.